 To facilitate the transition from the Junior School to the Senior School, students entering the Middle School in Years 7 and 8 will be placed into groups based around their core subjects (Maths, Science, English and Social Science).
 The composition of each class is based on a variety of factors such as social, emotional and academic ability with emphasis placed on creating a learning environment where each student can flourish.
 In Years 7 and 8 the students will have two core teachers (Maths/Science and English/Social Science) whereas in Year 9, students experience will be more akin to their Senior School counterparts.

-All students at West Moreton Anglican College are placed into one of five Houses for the duration of their schooling.
-The Houses provide an effective avenue to build whole of Middle School community, House spirit, a sense of belonging and healthy competition.
+All students are placed into one of five Houses for the duration of their schooling.
+The Houses provide an effective avenue to build whole of Middle School community, House Spirit, a sense of belonging and healthy competition.
 These Houses are led by House Patrons who oversee House meetings and inter-house activities.

 Student wellbeing is achieved through the following activities: